global reference to scipy (will be initialized in .onLoad)

 with:

-extra-packages: rcmdcheck remotes reticulate
+extra-packages: rcmdcheck reticulate

 - uses: actions/setup-python@v4